Financial-Times/origami/README.md

 * Provides the ability to share a URL provided by the product
 * Uses a standard set of social media icons.

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-share`.

 ## Markup